 Data evaluation, modelling outcomes and risk assessment will identify the risk points and intervention possibilities in the water supply system.

-Professional leader of the project is Dr. Attila Engloner (Centre for Ecological Research, Institute of Aquatic Ecology).
+Professional leader of the project is Dr. Attila Engloner (HUN-REN Centre for Ecological Research).

 Team leaders: Dr. Márk Honti (Budapest University of Technology and Economics), Zsuzsanna Nagy-Kovács (Budapest Waterworks Ltd.), Dr. Péter Péter (Miskolc University), Dr. Márta Vargha (National Public Health Centre).